sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 Intern positions for the first cohort (May-August 2022) have been finalized.
 The Talent team plans to survey leadership in January 2023 by sending out a Google Form to determine interest and business needs for 2023 interns.

+The process for requesting an intern for your team and opening an intern role is documented [here](internship-recruiting-and-offers.md#opening-an-intern-role).
 Having an intern is not guaranteed, but the Talent Team will connect with leadership and do their best to align interns with teams as needed.

 ### How to refer an intern